March 12, 2026 (1mo ago)

 Building on rrweb yourself works fine for a proof-of-concept.
 Temps handles the parts that take weeks to build properly:

-This is the fundamental difference from FullStory and Hotjar.
+maskAllInputs by default, with configurable masking rules via the dashboardThis is the fundamental difference from FullStory and Hotjar.
 Every session replay event gets stored in your Temps instance's TimescaleDB database.
 The data never transits through a third-party server.
 If your server is in Frankfurt, your replay data is in Frankfurt.

 For teams operating under GDPR, this eliminates the data transfer question entirely.
 No Standard Contractual Clauses needed.
 No DPA to sign with a replay vendor.
 No risk of an adequacy decision invalidating your data flows.

 Yes, if the data stays on your own infrastructure and you implement proper masking.
 Self-hosted session replay with input masking and PII-aware DOM blocking avoids the third-party data transfer issues that triggered enforcement actions against tools like Google Analytics.
-The French CNIL has specifically noted that tools processing data on the site owner's own servers present a different compliance profile than those transferring data to third parties (CNIL, 2024).
+The French CNIL has specifically noted that tools processing data on the site owner's own servers present a different compliance profile than those transferring data to third parties.
 Always mask input fields and sensitive rendered content.

 FullStory offers advanced features like frustration detection (rage clicks, dead clicks), searchable session metadata, and AI-powered insights.
 A self-hosted setup with rrweb gives you recording, playback, and privacy masking — the core functionality.
 You won't get machine learning features out of the box, but you also won't pay $300-2,000/mo or send user data to a third party.
 For most teams, the core replay functionality covers 80-90% of the debugging use cases.
+For a side-by-side comparison of pricing and features across 6 tools, see 6 Best FullStory Alternatives.

 Session replay is too useful to skip.
 But it doesn't require a $300/mo SaaS subscription or shipping raw DOM data to a third-party server.
 The open-source tooling — particularly rrweb — is mature enough to build on, and the self-hosted options keep improving.